Vayots Dzor Province: History

-The period between the 15th and 17th centuries is considered to be the darkest period in the history of Vayots Dzor.
+The period between the 15th and 17th centuries is considered by historians to be one of the darkest in the history of Vayots Dzor.
 The region became a frequent battlefield between the invading troops of the Turkic and Iranian tribes.
 As a result, many monuments and villages were destroyed and the population was displaced.
-It later became part of the Khanate of Nakhchivan and was known as Daralagez (also spelled Daralagyaz, Daralayaz).
+It later became part of the Nakhichevan Khanate under Persian suzerainty and became known as Daralagyaz (also spelled Daralagez or Daralayaz).

 During the first half of the 19th century, following the Russo-Persian War of 1826-28 and the resulting Treaty of Turkmenchay signed in 1828, Vayots Dzor passed from Iranian to Russian rule.
-In the same year that the territory came under Russian rule, it was incorporated into the newly-established Armenian Oblast.
-In 1849, the Erivan Governorate was founded including Vayots Dzor, while in 1870, the governorate was further divided into uyezds.
-Consequently, Vayots Dzor became part of the Sharur-Daralagezsky Uyezd of the Erivan Governorate.
+In the same year that the territory came under Russian rule, it was incorporated into the newly established Armenian Oblast.
+In 1849, the Erivan Governorate was founded including Vayots Dzor, while in 1870, the governorate was further divided into uezds.
+Consequently, Vayots Dzor became part of the Sharur-Daralayaz uezd of the Erivan Governorate.

 Between 1918 and 1920, the region was included within the short-lived Republic of Armenia.
-After the Sovietization of Armenia, Vayots Dzor became one of the regions that resisted Soviet Communist rule and formed the unrecognized Republic of Mountainous Armenia under the leadership of Garegin Nzhdeh.
+After the Sovietization of Armenia, Vayots Dzor became one of the regions that resisted Soviet rule and formed part of the unrecognized Republic of Mountainous Armenia under the leadership of Garegin Nzhdeh.
 However, after falling to the Bolsheviks in July 1921, Vayots Dzor became part of the Armenian Soviet Socialist Republic.

 During the Soviet period, modern-day Vayots Dzor was divided into the raions of Yeghegnadzor and Azizbekov.
-After the independence of Armenia, the 2 raions were merged during the 1995 administrative reform to form the Vayots Dzor Province.
+After the independence of Armenia, the two raions were merged during the 1995 administrative reform to form the Vayots Dzor Province.